jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 - Can return only one top level element but that element can contain numerous child elements.
 - Any JS within JSX must be enclosed in curly braces `{variable_name}`
 - The keyword `class` is reserved so CSS classes must be renamed `className`
+- Any Component created via a loop must include a `key` prop

 :star: Some Best Practices
 - Each Component should be in it's own file